brightertiger/notes/notes/general/gen-07-dimensionality_reduction.md

 ## Stochastic Neighbour Embedding (SNE)

--   Unsupervised Non-parametric Mehtod for dimensionality reduction
+-   Unsupervised Non-parametric Method for dimensionality reduction
 -   Manifold is a topological space which is locally Euclidean
-    -   Eath is a 2D surface embedded in a 3D space
+    -   Earth is a 2D surface embedded in a 3D space
     -   High-dimensional data can lie in a low dimenison manifold
 -   Idea is to preserve nearest neighbours instead of preserving distances
 -   Convert the distances in high-dimension to probabilities